 When a product is found to be defective, there are a number of possible defendants.
 Basically, anyone in the supply chain could potentially be held responsible for the defective product and any ensuing injuries, including the following:

 An injured victim does not necessarily have to know who was responsible for introducing the defect into the product.
 Often, more than one defendant is named in the lawsuit under the theory of joint and several liability.
 By doing this, a victim increases the chance of finding the negligent party, and increases the chance of actually receiving compensation for his or her injuries or loss.

 Hurt by a Defective Product?
 Find Out How the Ginarte Law Firm Can Help You!

 If you have been injured, or have lost a loved one, as the result of a defective product, contact the New York/New Jersey product liability attorneys at Ginarte Gallardo Gonzalez Winograd L.L.P., to find out what legal options you may have.
-With seven offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
+With eight offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
 Contact the firm today by calling 1-888-GINARTE (1-888-446-2783) for your free consultation, or fill out our online contact form.